TALK TO SALES

 No. The account isn’t available if the employee no longer works for the employer.

 Yes.
-Employees have continued access to the account and all unused funds if the employee no longer works for the employer.
+Employees have continued access to the account and all unused tax-free funds if the employee no longer works for the employer.

 No. The account isn’t available if the employee no longer works for the employer.